abranczyk/abranczyk.github.io/_posts/2023-01-01-chatgpt-essay-cheating.md

 You could argue that using chatGPT will limit that.

-But I think we can and should try to find different ways to incorporate chatGPT (and other tools/methods) to facilitate learning in a world where these AI tools exists, rather than banning them.
+But I think we can and should try to find different ways to incorporate chatGPT (and other tools/methods) to facilitate learning in a world where these AI tools exist, rather than banning them.

 What do you think?